zhiyaoxie/zhiyaoxie.github.io/_pages/recruitment.md

 * **HKFPS**: Learn about HK PhD Fellowship Scheme if you have a strong resume.
 This fellowship will cover all your expenses.
 It requries high university rank, high grade, and nation scholarships (for mainland students).

 * **For applicants**:
-    * No need to write a long email, just drop me the CV (filename including your name)
+    * No need to write a long email, just drop me your CV (filename including your name)
     * Please make sure to include your grade (ideally with rank) in your CV
     * Please include [PhD Application] and your name in email title